• Truth matters

 Liberal Arts Curriculum

-We have designed a curriculum that promotes the dialogue between faith and reason and leads student to contemplate Truth, Goodness, and Beauty, seeing in their perfection the God who calls them to ultimate happiness.Our focus on forming students in virtue leads us to strive especially for academic excellence.
+Our curriculum promotes the dialogue between faith and reason and leads students to contemplate Truth, Goodness, and Beauty, seeing in their perfection the God who calls them to ultimate happiness.
+Our focus on forming students in virtue leads us to strive especially for academic excellence.
 All truth leads us to Jesus Christ, so a deeper grasp of Truth leads us to a deeper knowledge and love of God.
 Accordingly, we have made it our mission to provide our students with an excellent liberal arts education that not only prepares them for college and career, but—more importantly—forms them into virtuous young men and women who know the Truth and love the Good.

-We have designed a curriculum that promotes the dialogue between faith and reason and leads student to contemplate Truth, Goodness, and Beauty, seeing in their perfection the God who calls them to ultimate happiness.Traditionally, there were seven liberal arts: grammar, logic, rhetoric, arithmetic, geometry, music, and astronomy.
+Traditionally, there were seven liberal arts: grammar, logic, rhetoric, arithmetic, geometry, music, and astronomy.
 These arts were divided between the trivium and the quadrivium.
-The trivium (Latin for “three ways”) consists of grammar, logic, and rhetoric, the so-called “language arts.”
-These arts are not subjects, per se, but are rather the prerequisite tools of language that must be mastered before specialized study can begin.
+The trivium (Latin for “three ways”) consists of grammar, logic, and rhetoric.
+These arts are the prerequisite tools of language that must be mastered before specialized study can begin.
 In order to make sense of the world, one must be able to talk intelligently about it.

-At Saint Mary’s, students explicitly study the trivium as freshmen in their Grammar & Composition class and as sophomores in Speech & Rhetoric class, but because language is the foundation of learning, they employ these liberal arts in all their classes, most especially in their “Seat of Wisdom” seminar classes, which integrate the study of history and literature while making extensive use of Socratic discussions.
+At Saint Mary’s, students explicitly study the trivium as freshmen in their Grammar & Composition class and as sophomores in Speech & Rhetoric class, but because language is the foundation of learning, they employ these liberal arts in all their classes, most especially in their Seat of Wisdom seminar classes, which integrate the study of history and literature while making extensive use of Socratic discussions.

-Saint Mary’s is uniquely capable of educating the whole child.
+Saint Mary’s is uniquely capable of educating the whole person.
 By providing an education that forms the hearts, minds, and souls of the young in virtue, Saint Mary’s prepares young men and women to be receptive to God’s grace and to recognize Him at work in all things that are good, true, and beautiful.

 PUBLICATIONS FEATURING SAINT MARY’S CATHOLIC HIGH SCHOOL